slrbl/Intrusion-and-anomaly-detection-with-machine-learning/README.md

-  -v, --find_cves       Find the CVE(s) that are related to the attack traces -a, --get_ai_advice   Get AI advice on the detection -q, --quick_scan      Only most critical detection (no minority clusters)
+  -v, --find_cves       Find the CVE(s) that are related to the attack traces -a, --get_ai_advice   Get AI advice on the detection -q, --quick_scan      Only most critical detection (no minority clusters) -f, --submit_to_app   Submit the finding to Webhawk app
 ```